-MATERIALS USED: Spray bottle of water, a clean sponge, Arches #140 CP watercolor paper, Grumbacher 1″ flat red sable, and my trusty Kalish #8 Round Kolinsky Red Sable brush.
+MATERIALS USED: Spray bottle of water, a clean sponge, Arches 140lb cold press watercolor paper, Grumbacher 1″ flat red sable, and my trusty Kalish #8 Round Kolinsky Red Sable brush.

-COLORS USED (various manufacture): Cadmium Yellow Medium, Alizarin Crimson, Cerulean Blue, Burnt Sienna, Pthalocyanine Green, Hooker’s Green Dark, Sap Green, Lamp Black.
+COLORS USED (various manufacturers): Cadmium Yellow Medium, Alizarin Crimson, Cerulean Blue, Burnt Sienna, Phthalocyanine Green, Hooker’s Green Dark, Sap Green, Lamp Black.

 I start by spraying my mounted paper with water to saturate the surface.

 Using a CLEAN damp sponge, lightly smooth your paper and sponge off any excess water.

 Repeat until paper is evenly saturated, it with a dull satin finish.

 If your paper is shiny after soaking in the water, the paper is too wet.
 Wring out your clean sponge and smooth off the excess water.

 Where to Start?